CopticDevs/hazzat-api/README.md

 ## License

 All work in this repo is covered under the MIT License.
-You should have received a copy of the Licence with the work therin.
+You should have received a copy of the License with the work therin.
 If not, you can obtain a license from [opensource.org](https://opensource.org/licenses/MIT).

 ## Community

 * [Slack](https://join.slack.com/t/hazzat/shared_invite/enQtNjU0MTAxMDc5ODYzLTUxOWNhOGE2OGExNzAxYjQwNDBhZWMwOTExMjRhMDNkN2Q2ZGY1MDRhMjc1ZDhhNmFiYjA2NDYxZjJkMTFlN2M)